-When the Quick Arm feature is enabled, you may arm the system by simply pressing [][0] instead of your access code.
-Please note that pressing [][0] will only allow you to arm the system; to disarm, you must enter a valid access code.
+When the Quick Arm feature is enabled, the system may be armed by simply pressing [][0] instead of your access code.
+Please note that pressing [★][0] will only allow you to arm the system; to disarm, you must enter a valid access code.
 Your installer will inform you if the Quick Arm feature has been enabled on your system.